 Join other Bake Like A Champ readers and discover a game-changing approach to baking from scratch that fits into your busy life.
 Click here for instant access to my free 3-Step Guide to Baking in Advance today.

 Brown butter in a skillet until you see brown flecks and it smells nutty.
-Keep a close eye on it because you don’t want it to burn.

 Mix the brown butter (and all those brown bits) and brown sugar together until it looks like this: